Close Menu

 • Access to the OBD2 port (usually located under the dashboard)

-See also Understanding How OBD2 Scanner Works for Vehicle Diagnostics
+See also Where Can I Rent OBD2 Scanner for Easy Vehicle Diagnostics

 Step 2: Connect the Scanner